MicrosoftDocs/entra-docs/docs/verified-id/verifiable-credentials-faq.md

 #### Delete did:ion authority

 If you didn't opt out and reonboarded, you need to remove your old `did:ion` authority.

-1. Use the following [delete authority](admin-api.md#delete-authority) API to delete the did:ion authority.
+Use the [delete authority](admin-api.md#delete-authority) API to delete the did:ion authority.

 ### If I reconfigure the Microsoft Entra Verified ID service, do I need to relink my DID to my domain?